venu-shastri/clean-code-craft/introduction.md

 		- Limitation of the consequences of changes in modules
 		- Minimal influence on other modules if a bug fix is necessary
 		- Significantly increasing the reusability of modules
-		-  Better testability of modules
+		-  Better test-ability of modules
 - Strong Cohesion
 - Loose Coupling
 - Optimizations
 - Principle of Least Astonishment (PLA)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTM5MTI3Mzg0LC0xOTg1NDM4MjE5LC01NT
+eyJoaXN0b3J5IjpbLTEzMTQyNTgyMTYsNTM5MTI3Mzg0LC0xOT
-A5NDk0MCwyMTAyNDEyODIwLDU3NzgyMzcwNSwtOTQ3OTIwNTQ4
+g1NDM4MjE5LC01NTA5NDk0MCwyMTAyNDEyODIwLDU3NzgyMzcw
-LC0xNTE3NDcwNjYzXX0=
+NSwtOTQ3OTIwNTQ4LC0xNTE3NDcwNjYzXX0=
 -->